Louis XIV: Evolution of royal portraiture

-Rigaud's portrait exemplified the height of royal portraiture during Louis' reign.
-Although Rigaud crafted a credible likeness of Louis, the portrait was neither meant as an exercise in realism nor to explore Louis' personal character.
+Rigaud's portrait exemplified the height of royal portraiture during Louis's reign.
+Although Rigaud crafted a credible likeness of Louis, the portrait was neither meant as an exercise in realism nor to explore Louis's character.
 Certainly, Rigaud was concerned with detail and depicted the king's costume with great precision, down to his shoe buckle.

-However, Rigaud's intention was to glorify the monarchy.
-Rigaud's original, now housed in the Louvre, was originally meant as a gift to Louis' grandson, Philip V of Spain.
+However, Rigaud intended to glorify the monarchy.
+Rigaud's original, now housed in the Louvre, was originally meant as a gift to Louis's grandson, Philip V of Spain.
 However, Louis was so pleased with the work that he kept the original and commissioned a copy to be sent to his grandson.
 That became the first of many copies, both in full and half-length formats, to be made by Rigaud, often with the help of his assistants.
 The portrait also became a model for French royal and imperial portraiture down to the time of Charles X over a century later.
-In his work, Rigaud proclaims Louis' exalted royal status through his elegant stance and haughty expression, the royal regalia and throne, rich ceremonial fleur-de-lys robes, as well as the upright column in the background, which, together with the draperies, serves to frame this image of majesty.
+In his work, Rigaud proclaims Louis's exalted royal status through his elegant stance and haughty expression, the royal regalia and throne, rich ceremonial fleur-de-lys robes, as well as the upright column in the background, which, together with the draperies, serves to frame this image of majesty.

 Other works of art

 In addition to portraits, Louis commissioned at least 20 statues of himself in the 1680s, to stand in Paris and provincial towns as physical manifestations of his rule.
 He also commissioned "war artists" to follow him on campaigns to document his military triumphs.
 To remind the people of these triumphs, Louis erected permanent triumphal arches in Paris and the provinces for the first time since the decline of the Roman Empire.

-Louis' reign marked the birth and infancy of the art of medallions.
+Louis's reign marked the birth and infancy of the art of medallions.
 Sixteenth-century rulers had often issued medals in small numbers to commemorate the major events of their reigns.
 Louis, however, struck more than 300 to celebrate the story of the king in bronze, that were enshrined in thousands of households throughout France.

 He also used tapestries as a medium of exalting the monarchy.
 Tapestries could be allegorical, depicting the elements or seasons, or realist, portraying royal residences or historical events.
 They were among the most significant means to spread royal propaganda prior to the construction of the Hall of Mirrors at Versailles.